25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance (Roundtrip): 4.6 miles / 7.4 km

-That being said, both Big Baldy and the Buena Vista Trail are amazing Kings Canyon sunset hikes, with the biggest difference between the two being the distance.
+I say this because both Big Baldy and the Buena Vista Trail are amazing sunset hikes in Kings Canyon along the western Sierra, with distance being the biggest difference between the two.

-When considering the two, know that the trail to Big Baldy Peak is slightly longer, but for this reason, the summit at sunset is almost always empty, as few are up for the 2.3-mile (3.7 km) hike back in the dark.
+When considering either, know that the trail to Big Baldy Peak is slightly longer, and for this reason, the summit at sunset is almost always empty, as few, if any, park visitors are up for the 2.3-mile (3.7 km) hike back in the dark.

 Read My Separate Post: Big Baldy Trail